particledatagroup/hep-resources/README.md

     Comprehensive software framework to provide a systematic, rigorous approach to simulating the complex dynamical environment of relativistic heavy-ion collisions.

 * [MC@NLO](https://inspirehep.net/experiments/2652578):
-    Fortran package to implement a scheme for combining a Monte Carlo event generator with Next-to-Leading-Order calculations of rates for QCD processes.
+    Fortran package to implement a scheme for combining a Monte Carlo event generator with next-to-leading-order calculations of rates for QCD processes.

 * [MCFM](https://inspirehep.net/experiments/1778075):
     MCFM (Monte Carlo for FeMtobarn processes) is a program designed to calculate cross-sections for various femtobarn-level processes at hadron-hadron colliders.